fnalways/terminus-docs/docs/manual/terminus-space/create-olares.md

 # Create a cloud-based Olares

-Cloud-based Olares offer a convenient deployment option, enabling you to set up a Olares environment without managing hardware directly.
+Cloud-based Olares offer a convenient deployment option, enabling you to set up an Olares environment without managing hardware directly.
 This section provides a step-by-step guide to creating and managing your cloud-based **Olares**.

 ::: tip NOTE
 - The **Host Service** is currently in an invite-only beta phase.
 To access the cloud-based Terminus, contact us for an invitation.
-- If you are looking for information about setting up a Self-Hosted Terminus, please refer to the [Getting Started Guide](../get-started/index.md).
+- If you are looking for information about setting up a self-hosted Terminus, refer to the [Getting Started Guide](../get-started/index.md).
 :::

 ## Prerequisites

-Ensure you get an Orales ID to log in to Orales Space and activate the Orales instance.
+Ensure you get an Olares ID to log in to Olares Space and activate the Olares instance.

 ## Create an Olares

-1. Log in to [Orales Space](https://space.jointerminus.com/) by scanning the QR code using **LarePass**.
+1. Log in to [Olares Space](https://space.jointerminus.com/) by scanning the QR code using LarePass.
 2. Navigate to the **Cluster** page and select the second option to start creating.

     ![Basic Configuration](/images/how-to/space/basic_configuration.jpg)